 RYA courses are highly regarded worldwide due to the high standards maintained by the RYA training centres and RYA instructors.
-They provide the full range of practical and shorebased courses to help you gain all the necessary ability and skills to enjoy yachting with confidence.
-The courses will get you prepared to sail as a competent crew or skipper a yacht independently and safely.
+They provide the full range of practical and shorebased courses to help you gain all the necessary abilities and skills to enjoy yachting with confidence.
+The courses will get you prepared to sail as a competent crew or skipper on a yacht independently and safely.
 You should also consider taking a practical preparation course.
-There is no official RYA prep course but many sailing schools offer on-the-water preparation course.
+There is no official RYA prep course, but many sailing schools offer on-the-water preparation courses.

-Our trips are focused on training based on RYA syllabus and can get you prepared for the RYA exams.
-Many of our participants passed the RYA certifications and keep returning year after year to us in order to become yet more confident and experienced.
-Our practical on-the-water trainings build confidence, teaching you everything from basic terminology and safety tips to how to skipper a yacht and manage its crew.
+Our trips are focused on training based on the RYA syllabus and can get you prepared for the RYA exams.
+Many of our participants passed the RYA certifications and keep returning year after year to us to become yet more confident and experienced.
+Our practical on-the-water training builds confidence, teaching you everything from basic terminology and safety tips to how to skipper a yacht and manage its crew.

 RYA Training and Certification Ladder